PrestaShop/docs/basics/installation/install-with-docker.md

 ### Bind a local module to your manifest

-Lets consider we have a `testModule` PrestaShop Module.
+Let's consider we have a `test_module` PrestaShop Module.

-Create a `modules/` directory, and drop in your `testModule` directory.
+Create a `modules/` directory, and drop in your `test_module` directory.

-Create a bind mount in your docker compose.yml:
+Create a bind mount in your docker-compose.yml:

 ```yaml
 ...